Phoenixvine32908/Phoenix-Forge-Technologies/README.md

 Credits to Ezlych and Sky Of Grind for letting me use some of thier assets and multiblock designs!
 Be sure to check them out!

 https://www.curseforge.com/minecraft/modpacks/sky-of-grind

+Logo on curseforge was made by Rai.
+Huge thanks for the wonderful pack icon.

+Logo in main quest page was made by ZGStuff.
+Huge thanks for the wonderful pack icon quest background.